tristonpalacios/react-omdb-instructions/part3.md

 ### Task 3: Move the details event handler up component tree from `FilmRow`

 In `FilmRow`, there's still the function to handle when a user clicks a row for more details.
-The `FilmDetails` component needs to know which movie to show details for though, so we'll need to move the `handleDetailsClick` to `App.js`, since it is the parent of both `FilmListing` AND `FilmDetails`. `handleDetailsClick` will change the `current` state.
+The `Details` component needs to know which movie to show details for though, so we'll need to move the `handleDetailsClick` to `App.js`, since it is the parent of both `FilmList` AND `Details`. `handleDetailsClick` will change the `current` state.

 * Move the `handleDetailsClick` definition to the `App` component.
-* Pass `handleDetailsClick` to `FilmListing` as a prop.
+* Pass `handleDetailsClick` to `FilmList` as a prop.
 * Pass `handleDetailsClick` to `FilmRow` as a prop.
 * In the `onClick` of `FilmRow`, call `props.handleDetailsClick` in an anonymous function and pass it `props.film`.

 For `handleDetailsClick` in the `App` component, just log to the console and set the `current` state to the passed film for now.
 You'll handle looking up film details later.
-Makesure you pass the `current` state as a `film` prop to the `FilmDetails` component.
+Makesure you pass the `current` state as a `film` prop to the `Details` component.

-### Task 4: Make the filter work on `FilmListing`
+### Task 4: Make the filter work on `FilmList`

-You have the `filter` state on `FilmListing`, but you still need to make it actually change the UI.
-You're not going to move the `filter` state because this filter only affects the `FilmListing`, not any other parts of the app.
+You have the `filter` state on `FilmList`, but you still need to make it actually change the UI.
+You're not going to move the `filter` state because this filter only affects the `FilmList`, not any other parts of the app.

-Add a conditional in `FilmListing` so that if the `filter` state is set to `faves`, the listing only shows films in the faves array.
+Add a conditional in `FilmList` so that if the `filter` state is set to `faves`, the listing only shows films in the faves array.
 Otherwise, it shows all films.

 * In the `render` method, define a constant called `filmsToDisplay` and us a turnery statement to return all the films, or just the favorite films.
 * Change your `allFilms` map function to be called on `filmsToDisplay` instead of `this.props.films`.